 Figure 6: Relative position of the fins respect to each other.
-Bar chart representing the distance between the dorsal and anal fins PreA/SL – PreD/SL (a), and the distance between the dorsal and pelvic fins PreD/SL – PreV/SL (b).
-The numbers at the end of each bar correspond to the SL values of each specimen.
+Bar charts representing the distance between the dorsal and anal fins as a ratio to the standard length (PreA/SL – PreD/SL) (a), and the distance between the dorsal and pelvic fins as a ratio to the standard length (PreD/SL – PreV/SL) (b) in the studied taxa.
+The numbers at the end of each bar correspond to the standard length values of each specimen.

 Systematic position of Perledovatus gen. nov.